Casperfeng/reddit-inspired-forum/README.md

 ### Run local database for development

-Setup an env.dev file in the server folder with these variables set:
+Setup an .env (used for dev environment) file in the server folder with these variables set:

 ```
 POSTGRES_PASSWORD